 It is also responsible for running the Accelerated Payment Notices scheme and reducing the overall tax avoidance deficit as effectively as possible.

 The department also works closely with HMRC’s Criminal Investigations team since a number of the tax avoidance cases cross the threshold of civil law.

-What should you do if you receive an APN?
+What should you do if you receive an Accelerated Payment Notice?

 As with all dealings with HMRC, the key to dealing with an APN and Follower Notice successfully is to communicate with HMRC in the most effective possible way.
 The key is to act swiftly and not to wait.
 Early settlement is advisable if you are in a position to do so.
 However, if funds to pay the unexpected liability are limited, early contact will increase the likelihood that time-to-pay arrangements can be put in place, thereby reducing the scope for late payment penalties and helping to keep your company in a financially viable position.
 There may be other acceptable solutions too such as a company voluntary arrangement via the HMRC Debt Management and Banking team – though this will usually need the DMB team approval.
 Call us on 0800 074 6757 for a no-obligation discussion or use the live chat function below.